LogtalkDotOrg/logtalk3/manuals/sources/NOTES.md

 	$ make clean && make html && make latexpdf && make epub

 After completion, the exported files are found in the `_build` directory.
-The `build_docs.sh` bash shell script can be used to both export the final formats and move the final files to the `manuals` root directory in the distribution.
+The `build_manuals.sh` bash shell script can be used to both export the final formats and move the final files to the `manuals` root directory in the distribution.